chantelwetzel-noaa/data_summary/doc/_main.md

 # Blackgill rockfish
  The most recent assessment of Blackgill rockfish was a update assessment conducted in 2017.
 Across available data, Blackgill rockfish have been observed and sampled generally by commercial fisheries and the NWFSC WCGBT survey.

  Across all years of available data, commercial fisheries have collected a total of 58,511 length observations, 1,858 age readings, and 13,035 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 27,372 length observations, 1,309 age readings, and 10,256 otoliths that are available to be aged.
-In California, since 2000, a total of 20,058 length observations, 1,309 age readings, and 3,764 otoliths have been collected In Oregon, since 2000, a total of 6,622 length observations, 0 age readings, and 6,492 otoliths have been collected In Washington, since 2000, a total of 692 length observations, 0 age readings, and 0 otoliths have been collected
+In California, since 2000, a total of 20,058 length observations, 1,309 age readings, and 3,764 otoliths have been collected.
+In Oregon, since 2000, a total of 6,622 length observations, 0 age readings, and 6,492 otoliths have been collected.
+In Washington, since 2000, a total of 692 length observations, 0 age readings, and 0 otoliths have been collected.

 Across all years of available data, the NWFSC WCGBT survey has collected a total of 8,490 length observations, 1,948 age readings, and 4,053 otoliths that are available to be aged.